joez2450/sep11-freedom-project/blog/entry03.md

 ##### Organization
-While working with my partner, I merged works and creatd a single repository where we could both collaborate.
-In doing so, I had to be organized because beforehand, my partner and I both had invididual games.
+While working with my partner, I merged works and created a single repository where we could both collaborate.
+In doing so, I had to be organized because beforehand, my partner and I both had individual games.
 We took specific parts from our own files and created an improvised game.
 Being organized allowed us to work with less issues.